noitscassie/taylors_enum/README.md

 - `single_table_inheritance`: defaults to `false`.
 When using taylors_enum to help with columns on [Single Table Inheritance](https://api.rubyonrails.org/classes/ActiveRecord/Inheritance.html) models, pass this value as `true`, otherwise things won't work, and then you'll be sad.

 - `polymorphic`: defaults to `false`.
-When using taylors_enum to help with type columns for [polymorphic associations](https://guides.rubyonrails.org/association_basics.html#polymorphic-associations), pass this value as `true`; this will ensure validations are run correctly, against database values rather than Rails values, and will also not create a `!` method to update the value of the column.
+When using taylors_enum to help with _type column for [polymorphic associations](https://guides.rubyonrails.org/association_basics.html#polymorphic-associations), pass this value as `true`; this will ensure validations are run correctly, against database values rather than Rails values, and will also not create a `!` method to update the value of the column.

+- `integer`: defaults to `false`.
+When using taylors_enum with an integer column rather than a string column, pass this as `true` to ensure constants, scopes, and helper methods are defined appropriately.
+Should this be something that can be inferred, rather than needing to be passed explicitly?
+Absolutely.
+However, at the time of writing, I can't figure out how to get access to this information at the point that this code is called (in the `ActiveSupport::LazyLoadHooks.on_load` [callback](https://api.rubyonrails.org/classes/ActiveSupport/LazyLoadHooks.html)), so this fudge allows integer columns to function as expected for now.

 If you want to see the base Rails value that will be used to generate the `value?` and `value!` methods, that `VALUE` constants, and the `value` scopes, you can load up a Rails console with `rails c`, and run `MyModel.check_rails_value_for(database_value)`.
 For example:
 ```